TimSchulz1991/js-essentials-portfolio-project-fire-calculator/README.md

 6. [tinypng.com](https://tinypng.com/)
     - This website was used to decrease the file size of images.
 7. [reliablepsd.com/](https://reliablepsd.com/ultimate-google-font-pairings/)
-    - This website was used to find a nice font pair.
+    - This website was used to find a suitable font pair.
 8. [html-css-js.com](https://html-css-js.com/css/generator/box-shadow/)
     - This website was used to generate CSS code for shadows throughout the page.
 9. [grid.malven.co/](https://grid.malven.co/)
-    - This website was used to get help with different CSS grid properties for my inout section.
+    - This website was used to get help with different CSS grid properties for my input section.
 10. [mycolor.space/](https://mycolor.space/)
     - This website was used to find complimentary colors.
 11. [unsplash.com/](https://unsplash.com/)